frochet/jobUCL2013/QCM/network/Qcm-network-1.rst

 -
     A link state router sends periodically a ``HELLO`` message to all it's neighbourgs.
 This ``HELLO`` message is forwarded all over the network.

   .. class:: comment

-		``HELLO`` message are not forwarded all over the network.
+	 	 The ``HELLO`` message are not forwarded all over the network.

 -
     A link state router sends a ``HELLO`` message once when it boots.

   .. class:: comment

-		``HELLO`` message are sends periodically.
+	 	 The ``HELLO`` message are sends periodically.

 -
   A link-state router sends link-state packets only to its neighbours.
 (They are not forwarded further)

   .. class:: comment

 	 	 LSP are forwarded all over the network (if they are newer than the previously LSP received).

 -
     When flooding is used on a network, there is a link state database containing the most recent LSP sent by each router shared between all routers.

   .. class:: comment

 	 	 Each router has his own LSDB.

 Question 8.
 Differencies between Distance Vector Routing and Link State Routing